-- Use communication style that fits a specific channel.
+- Use a communication style that fits a specific channel.
 Change the way you sound on different channels.
-Across every marketing platform — socials, emails, SMS — you message should look slightly different, even if it contains the same information.
+Across every marketing platform — socials, emails, SMS — your message should look slightly different, even if it contains the same information.

 - The article “What is Multichannel Marketing” from HubSpot defines the term and names the hallmarks of successful multichannel marketing.

-- The article “Multichannel marketing: What is and Why it Matters” by SAS unveils the importance of multichannel marketing strategy.
+- The article “Multichannel marketing: What is and Why it Matters” by SAS unveils the importance of a multi-channel marketing strategy.